AckerlyXu/heima/articles/active-directory/active-directory-v2-protocols-oidc.md

-<properties
+---
-    pageTitle="Azure Active Directory v2.0 and the OpenID Connect protocol | Azure" description="Build web applications by using the Azure AD v2.0 implementation of the OpenID Connect authentication protocol." services="active-directory"
+title: Azure Active Directory v2.0 and the OpenID Connect protocol | Azure
+description: Build web applications by using the Azure AD v2.0 implementation of the OpenID Connect authentication protocol.
-    documentationcenter=""
-    author="dstrockis"
-    manager="mbaldwin"
-    editor="" />
-<tags
-    ms.assetid="a4875997-3aac-4e4c-b7fe-2b4b829151ce"
-    ms.service="active-directory"
-    ms.workload="identity"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="02/08/2017"
-    wacn.date=""
-    ms.author="dastrock" />
+services: active-directory
+documentationcenter: ''
+author: dstrockis
+manager: mbaldwin
+editor: ''

+ms.assetid: a4875997-3aac-4e4c-b7fe-2b4b829151ce
+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 02/08/2017
+wacn.date: ''
+ms.author: dastrock
+---

 # Azure Active Directory v2.0 and the OpenID Connect protocol
 OpenID Connect is an authentication protocol built on OAuth 2.0 that you can use to securely sign in a user to a web application.
 When you use the v2.0 endpoint's implementation of OpenID Connect, you can add sign-in and API access to your web-based apps.
 In this article, we show you how to do this independent of language.
 We describe how to send and receive HTTP messages without using any Microsoft open-source libraries.

-> [AZURE.NOTE]
+> [!NOTE]
 > The v2.0 endpoint does not support all Azure Active Directory scenarios and features.
-To determine whether you should use the v2.0 endpoint, read about [v2.0 limitations](/documentation/articles/active-directory-v2-limitations/).
+To determine whether you should use the v2.0 endpoint, read about [v2.0 limitations](./active-directory-v2-limitations.md).
 >
 >

 [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html) extends the OAuth 2.0 *authorization* protocol to use as an *authentication* protocol, so that you can perform single sign-on using OAuth.
 OpenID Connect introduces the concept of an *ID token*, which is a security token that allows the client to verify the identity of the user.
 The ID token also gets basic profile information about the user.
-Because OpenID Connect extends OAuth 2.0, apps can securely acquire *access tokens*, which can be used to access resources that are secured by an [authorization server](/documentation/articles/active-directory-v2-protocols/#the-basics/).
-We recommend that you use OpenID Connect if you are building a [web application](/documentation/articles/active-directory-v2-flows/#web-apps/) that is hosted on a server and accessed via a browser.
+Because OpenID Connect extends OAuth 2.0, apps can securely acquire *access tokens*, which can be used to access resources that are secured by an [authorization server](./active-directory-v2-protocols.md#the-basics).
+We recommend that you use OpenID Connect if you are building a [web application](./active-directory-v2-flows.md#web-apps) that is hosted on a server and accessed via a browser.

 ## Protocol diagram: Sign-in
 The most basic sign-in flow has the steps shown in the next diagram.
 We describe each step in detail in this article.